Henry229/Youtube/README.md

 • will be updated

-   - Implement like and thumbs up fuction
+   - Implement like and thumbs up function

 ## Getting Started